white-copper-wires-3531799

 4. What Is FPLP Shielded Cable?

 FPLP shielded fire alarm cables also include an aluminum polyester foil shield over the conductors to block electromagnetic interference.
-Sometimes there are a few cables running next to each other in the plenum and need shielding to block interference between one another.
+Sometimes, a few cables run next to each other in the plenum and need shielding to block interference between them.
 However, if the cable is installed by itself, it shouldn’t need a shield.

 5. What Is FPL Cable?

-Fire power limited (FPL) cable is non-plenum rated and boasts less protection against fire.
-FPL cables are not suitable for installation in environmental air spaces like plenums, risers or ducts unless installed in a conduit.
+Fire-power-limited (FPL) cable is non-plenum rated and offers less protection against fire.
+FPL cables are not suitable for installation in environmental air spaces like plenums, risers, or ducts unless installed in a conduit.

 Type FPL cables must pass UL tests 1424 and 1581.